godiagonal/ambiancer/README.md

 # Ambiancer
 Audio-visual experiment for creating ambient sounds using the Web Audio API and device orientation events.
+All sounds are created using programmed oscillators - no samples used!

 Live site: http://godiagonal.com/ambiancer/